123samueld/BoidsJS/README.md

 No install required!
 Just follow these steps:

+To run in the browser visit: https://123samueld.github.io/BoidsJS/

+Alternately:

 1. **Download** this repository as a ZIP:
    - Click the green **"Code"** button above, then **"Download ZIP"**
 2. **Unzip** the folder to your computer